MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsModifyComputeSystem.md

 `computeSystem`

-Handle the compute system to modify
+Handle the compute system to modify.

 `operation`

-Handle to the operation that tracks the modify operation
+Handle to the operation that tracks the modify operation.

 `configuration`

-JSON document of [ModifySettingRequest](./../SchemaReference.md#ModifySettingRequest) specifying the settings to modify
+JSON document of [ModifySettingRequest](./../SchemaReference.md#ModifySettingRequest) specifying the settings to modify.

 `identity`

-Optional handle to an access token that is used when applying the settings
+Optional handle to an access token that is used when applying the settings.

 ## Return Values